 Acquired Spinal Stenosis

 The leading cause is wear and tear on the spine due to aging.
-The most common direct cause is osteoarthritis, where the cartilage that cushions the joints begins to degenerate with age.
+The most common direct cause is osteoarthritis, where the cartilage that cushions the joints begins degenerating with age.
 The cartilage is smooth when brand new.
-As the body ages, the cartilage can become rough and can wear through completely.
+The cartilage can become rough and wear through as the body ages.
 This allows the bones to rub against each other.
 The rubbing produces small bone growths called bone spurs.

 Individuals with these symptoms try to limit movement and limit pain from the bones rubbing together.
 However, individuals can’t stop moving entirely, and less movement reduces the quality of life.
 The bone spurs can create other types of pain.
 Inside the spine, the spurs can narrow the spinal canal, which can compress the spinal cord or nerve roots.